The Fisher-Rao Loss for Learning under Label Noise: Experimental Results

 \subsection{MNIST}

 The MNIST dataset~\cite{mnist} contains 60,000 training examples and 10,000 testing examples of $\text{28} \times \text{28}$ grey images of handwritten digits from 0 to 9.
 For this experiment, an MLP network is set up, consisting of two hidden layers with 300 and 100 neurons, respectively.
 We use batch size of~64 and train the model for~40 epochs.
 The experiments were repeated three times.
-Results for noiseless data and label noise with $\eta=0.3$ and $\eta=0.5$ are similarly reported in Figure~\ref{fig:mnist-results} and Table \ref{tab:mnist-results}.
+Results for noiseless data and label noise with $\eta=0.3$ and $\eta=0.5$ are similarly reported in Figure~\ref{fig:mnist-results} and Table \ref{tab:mnist-results}, where the two best accuracies are boldfaced.

-In these experiments, Fisher-Rao achieves competitive performances with noiseless data.
-Again, in the presence of label noise, both Fisher-Rao and Hellinger show a slight advantage over MSE and CE losses in terms of learning speed and final accuracy, illustrating the benefits discussed in the previous section.
+In these experiments, Fisher--Rao achieves competitive performances with noiseless data.
+Again, in the presence of label noise, both Fisher--Rao and Hellinger show a slight advantage over MSE and CE losses in terms of learning speed and final accuracy, illustrating the benefits discussed in the previous section.
 Note that in Figures~\ref{fig:mnist-b} and \ref{fig-mnist-c}, the training accuracies are not visible, as they are less than 90\%.